FAQs about the Program

 What is the cancellation policy?

 Students who withdraw after registration will be refunded 50% of tuition fees.
-Program fees are non-refundable if withdrawal is made after program commencement, for any reason.
+Program fees are non-refundable if cancellation occurs after program commencement, for any reason.

 Where will the profits from this program go?